The evolving complexity of financial institution compliance: Top compliance priorities for 2023

 The enforcement landscape also continues to evolve with non-traditional players such as cryptocurrency companies, casinos and real estate agents grabbing some of the headlines from banks and broker-dealers.
 This is a trend that we expect will continue into 2023, although large traditional organisations are likely always to be in the crosshairs.

 Recent events, including the war in Ukraine, the global focus on ESG and a never-ending series of cyber events, have resulted in increased regulatory focus on precedent crimes such as kleptocracy, ecoterrorism, human trafficking and cyber intrusions.
-This requires a financial crimes compliance function to demonstrate how its compliance program addresses these concerns — from risk assessment to know your customer (KYC) to monitoring for suspicious activity.
+This requires a financial crimes compliance function to demonstrate how its compliance programme addresses these concerns — from risk assessment to know your customer (KYC) to monitoring for suspicious activity.

 All the above comes against a backdrop of continued efforts to innovate AML/CFT compliance that are progressing at different paces due to a variety of reasons, including the risk appetites of institutions and regulatory encouragement or lack thereof.
 With the dual mandates of comply and innovative, 2023 will be yet another busy year for financial crimes compliance.